Home » Blog » Asia » Thailand Travel Guide » The 6 Top Things Not to Miss in Bangkok

 After paying a visit to the giant reclining Buddha, make sure you explore the rest of the temple grounds as they are just as beautiful and you will get some great shots of the many pagodas.

-#3 Asiatique The Riverfront
+3. Asiatique The Riverfront

 Asiatique is one of the biggest lifestyle projects in Asia right on the river banks of the Chao Praya River in Bangkok.

-Hosted in an old warehouse complex Asiatique The Riverfront is a trendy open-air mall which only opened in May 2012.
+Hosted in an old warehouse complex Asiatique The Riverfront is a trendy open-air mall that only opened in May 2012.
 It's actually a nice change from the shopping triangle of Siam Paragon, Central World and MBK.

 I visited Asiatique in November to celebrate the annual Loy Krathong festival where people gather around the river and canals to show their respects to the goddess of water by releasing flowers and candles onto the water.
 Therefore the mall was quite crowded and shopping wasn't a main activity on my mind.